 - they haven’t met the conditions of their firm or insurance offer

 - they don’t hold any offers at any universities

 - they are applying through UCAS for the first time after the June deadline

 Clearing allows them to identify university degree programmes that have vacancies.
 They’ll need to contact universities via their Clearing hotlines to discuss course vacancies, and should find out almost straight away if they’ve got a place.

-Although Clearing can be stressful, particularly if they’ve been disappointed with their results, it is another opportunity for your son or daughter to realise their dream of going to university.
+Although Clearing can be stressful, particularly if they’ve been disappointed with their results, it is another opportunity for your child to realise their dream of going to university.

 We hope you’ve found this overview of the university application process useful.
-We’re adding more resources all the time to support you and your son or daughter at every stage of their journey, so do keep checking back with us.
+We’re adding more resources all the time to support you and your child at every stage of their journey, so do keep checking back with us.
 And if you want to find out more about our degrees, why not explore our undergraduate course pages?